Updated: Jul 26

 Create a section on the homepage of your portfolio that highlights 3-4 of these stand-out lessons.
 Draw the attention of whoever checks out your site to these lessons.

-As you’re doing this, imagine you’re a principal who is considering you as a potential hire.
-You likely don’t have a ton of time to sift through a whole website for just one candidate.
-Lessons featured on the homepage make learning more about a teacher candidate quick and easy.
+As you’re doing this, imagine you’re a principal considering you as a potential hire.
+You likely don’t have enough time to sift through a whole website for just one candidate.
+Lessons featured on the homepage make learning about a teacher candidate quick and easy.

-Consider following a model such as the Danielson Framework (Danielson, 2007) which is a set of elements and components that outline best practices within the teaching profession or SAMR (Puentedura, 2010) model.
-Have tabs on your site for each category of the model and place your resources within the category they best represent.
-This is a simple way to make your website easy for any viewer and/or potential employer to navigate.
+Consider following a model such as the Danielson Framework (Danielson, 2007), a set of elements and components that outline best practices within the teaching profession, or the SAMR (Puentedura, 2010) model.
+Have tabs on your site for each model category and place your resources within the category they best represent.
+This simple way makes your website easy for any viewer and potential employer to navigate.

 Update your resume to include your student teaching experience and upload the document to your site.
 Want to make it fancy?
-Make sure the link to your site is featured on your resume or add it as a QR code!
+Please ensure the link to your site is featured on your resume or add it as a QR code!

-Have a friend check out your site on their computer.
-Have them try it out, clicking on tabs and links to make sure everything is in order.
+Please have a friend check out your site on their computer.
+Have them try it out, clicking on tabs and links to ensure everything is in order.
 Ask for their honest feedback!
 This will also help you to find any links that don’t work.

-Print out web-pages from your portfolio (no more than 2 or 3 and preferably with photos) that you think the best highlight who you are as a teacher.
-Bring these pages with you to interviews to best paint the picture for interviewers as you share about your student teaching.
+Print out web pages from your portfolio (no more than 2 or 3 and preferably with photos) that you think best highlight who you are as a teacher.
+Bring these pages to interviews to best paint the picture for interviewers as you share about your student teaching.

-You’ve already done the work the hard part is over.
-You’ve had all of these amazing learning experiences throughout your college career.
+You’ve already done the work.
+The hard part is over.
+You’ve had all of these fantastic learning experiences throughout your college career.
 Now it’s time to show it and share it.
 Create and design a site that you are proud of.
-It shows you as the powerful, positive and professional educator that you are!
+It shows you as the powerful, positive, and professional educator that you are!
 You’ve got this!